 I highly recommend this white vinegar.

-Now that we have covered how to clean your produce in the most natural ways, I want to give you some veggie filled recipes that I know you’ll love:
+Now that we have covered how to wash fruits and vegetables in the most natural ways, I want to give you some veggie-filled recipes that I know you’ll love:

 - Vegetable Greek Salad